A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Discussion

 \item \textbf{Foster synergies between AI infrastructure providers, AI researchers, and industry.} I17 from Fraunhofer IAIS recommends fostering synergies between researchers, compute providers, and industry partners to accelerate the translation of research into innovation, learning from the example of the Swiss AI initiative.

-\item \textbf{Ensure fair compensation for inclusive participation.} I16 from Masakhane emphasizes avoiding \textit{``extractive relationships''} by understanding entry barriers for potential contributors, providing mentorship opportunities, and compensating contributors fairly.
-For example, I16 recommends asking contributors how they want to be recognized or compensated to maintain their motivation and overall community health. \end{itemize}
+\item \textbf{Ensure fair compensation for inclusive participation.} I16 from Masakhane emphasises avoiding \textit{``extractive relationships''} by understanding entry barriers for potential contributors, providing mentorship opportunities, and compensating contributors fairly.
+For example, I16 recommends asking contributors how they want to be recognised or compensated to maintain their motivation and overall community health. \end{itemize}